-In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation consisting of intellectual property, commercial and other matters.
-While the outcome of these proceedings and claims cannot be predicted with certainty, there are no matters, as of December 31, 2013, that, in the opinion of management, might have a material adverse effect on our financial position, results of operations or cash flows.
+In the ordinary course of business, we are from time to time involved in lawsuits, claims, investigations, proceedings, and threats of litigation consisting of intellectual property, commercial, employment, and other matters.
+While the outcome of these proceedings and claims cannot be predicted with certainty, there are no matters, as of December 31, 2014, that, in the opinion of management, would be reasonably expected to have a material adverse effect on our financial position, results of operations or cash flows.